tyketchum/dr-longevity/SUPABASE_SETUP_INSTRUCTIONS.md

 - Make sure you ran the entire `supabase_schema.sql` file
 - Check Supabase SQL Editor for any error messages

-### "No data showing in dashboard"
+### "No data showing in app"
 - Run the GitHub Actions workflow manually to do initial sync
-- Or click "Sync Garmin Data" button in dashboard sidebar
+- Or click "Sync Garmin Data" button in app sidebar
 - Check that your Garmin credentials are correct

 ### GitHub Actions failing